wp-plugins/fields-framework/readme.txt

 Currently the following types of fields are supported:

+* **Group** - A group of fields
 * Text Field
 * URL Field
 * Email Field
 * Hidden Field
-* Media Field (let's you upload an attachment or enter a custom URL.
-You can use this field for uploading of any type of file)
+* Media Field - Let's you upload an attachment or enter a custom URL.
+You can use this field for uploading of any type of file
 * Textarea
 * Checkbox
 * Radio
 * Select
+* Select_Posts - A select box containing posts of type post, page, attachments or any custom post type
+* Select_Terms - A select box contain terms from taxonomies like tags, categories or some custom taxonomy
-* Editor (A WYSIWYG editor)
+* Editor - A WYSIWYG editor

-Another special field type is a Group field which let's you basically create a group of fields.

-Most fields including the Group field can be made repeatable
+Most fields including the Group field can be made repeatable.

-= Coming Soon =

-A future release will also feature the following fields:

-* Select Dropdown which let's you select post type entries and taxonomy terms

 == Installation ==